flora-gr/coding-dojo/rendering/README.md

 - You have complex widgets that don’t change often but are inside a frequently updating parent.
 - You want to optimize animations or scrolling performance.
 - You’re profiling your app using Flutter DevTools (it visually shows repaint boundaries).

-However, RepaintBoundary can increase memory usage if overused.
+> RepaintBoundary can increase memory usage if overused.

 ## 🧪 In This Assignment
 You’ll explore and apply performance optimizations in a sample Flutter app.

 ### Tasks:
 1) Profile performance using Flutter DevTools:
-- Use the Debugger with break points inside your build method to track rebuilds.
+- Use the debugger with breakpoints inside your build() method to track rebuilds.
 - Read this documentation https://docs.flutter.dev/tools/devtools/performance and use the Performance Overlay to visualize repaint boundaries and look at frame rebuilds.
 - Have a look at the different options for tracking widget builds, layouts and paints.
+- Have a look at disabling render layer types (clip, opacity, physical).

 2) Identify which parts of the UI are unnecessarily rebuilding or repainting.
 - Refactor the code using separate StatelessWidgets.